orbiterhost/marketing-site/src/content/blog/build-and-deploy-vue-js-sites.md

 ---
-title: How to Build and Deploy Vue.js Sites with Vite and Orbiter in Under 5 Minutes
+title: "How to Build and Deploy Vue.js Sites with Vite and Orbiter in Under 5 Minutes"
-pubDate: Mar 28 2025
+pubDate: "Mar 28 2025"
-description: Vue.js is one of the more popular single page app frameworks on the market.
-Let's build and deploy a site with it.
+description: "Vue.js is one of the more popular single page app frameworks on the market.
+Let's build and deploy a site with it."
 heroImage: https://cdn.orbiter.host/ipfs/bafybeidl7qy6kiqkbjzgfpngy7axctmr2n7m7uolxb6hksvwbe6du5cfcq
 author: Justin Hunter
 authorPfp: https://cdn.orbiter.host/ipfs/bafkreidafe5bjh7btrw42mjsd44mfkq5zamonfgxr2p5dlatwod66ltjxq